Getting started with the Models API

 monday-fast→claude-haiku-4-5monday-standard→claude-sonnet-4-6(also used whenmodelis omitted)monday-powerful→claude-opus-4-6

 Why aliases: They are more stable for your product. monday controls how each alias maps to an underlying model, so improvements (for example switching to a newer Sonnet) do not require you to redeploy new model strings everywhere.
-Aliases also match our pricing policy: there is no extra surcharge on top of underlying usage when you use them, unlike direct vendor IDs.
 See Supported models and Pricing and metering.

 Using official OpenAI SDKs